TungstnBallon/bachelor-thesis-template-latex/NOTES.md

 48. publish sqlite-loader-rust
 49. date when citing websites
 50. `\Verb` breaks the flow of reading?
-51. cite: One challenge here is that \Verb|Series| does not have a generic type parameter.
+51. code citation needed?: One challenge here is that \Verb|Series| does not have a generic type parameter.
+52. source for no mutations beeing better for parallel execution?
+53. source for rows being slow with polars?
+54. source for usual way of doing deep clones?
+55. listings with empty descriptions?